Skip the coffee shop and enjoy a simple and delicious butter pecan latte right at home!

 The thing about latte’s is they are so easy to make at home.
 You don’t really need any special equipment.
 I do have a tiny frother, but a whisk or even a blender would work just as well.
 The best part (aside from saving some cashola) is you control your ingredients!

 This butter pecan latte is simple and light on the sugar.
 I used skim milk in this latte recipe, but you can substitute your favorite dairy (or non-dairy beverage).
-I added SPLENDA® Brown Sugar Blend in place of regular brown sugar because I know that SPLENDA® Sweetener Products offer the sweetness of sugar, without all the calories!
+I used brown sugar for this recipe because the molasses flavor was needed to create the perfect butter pecan flavor.
 The butter pecan flavor comes from a combination of butter and nut extract and a splash of maple syrup.
 Adjust all the ingredients to suit your taste.
 You may like your latte’s less sweet.
 If that’s the case reduce the maple syrup.
 To really give your homemade latte a coffee shop feel, top it off with a dollop of whipped cream and a few chopped pecans.

 A simple yet delicious tasting butter pecan latte!